camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 </TabItem>
 <TabItem value="vpc-peering" label="VPC peering">

 For a multi-region setup, you need to have the [virtual private cloud (VPC)](https://aws.amazon.com/vpc/) peered to route traffic between them using private IPv4 addresses and not publicly route the traffic and expose it.
-For further information, please conduct the [AWS documentation on VPC peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).
+For more information, review the [AWS documentation on VPC peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).

-VPC Peering is preferred over [Transit Gateways](https://aws.amazon.com/transit-gateway/).
-VPC Peering has no bandwidth limit and a lower latency than a Transit Gateway.
-For a complete comparison, conduct the [AWS documentation](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/transit-vpc-solution.html#peering-vs).
+VPC peering is preferred over [transit gateways](https://aws.amazon.com/transit-gateway/).
+VPC peering has no bandwidth limit and a lower latency than a transit gateway.
+For a complete comparison, review the [AWS documentation](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/transit-vpc-solution.html#peering-vs).

 1. In the folder where your `config.tf` resides, create an additional `vpc-peering.tf` file.
-2. Paste the following content into the created `vpc-peering.tf` file to peer your created clusters.
+2. Paste the following content into the created `vpc-peering.tf` file to peer your created clusters:

 <details>
   <summary>vpc-peering.tf</summary>